allisonking/wiki-graphs/README.md

 ![data pipeline](readme-imgs/pipeline_1.png)

 This is nice if we know we already have the list of all Asian American authors.
 But since this was a list I put together alone, it is certainly not complete.
-And since there isn't a definitive list of Asian American authors out there, the best way to create a comprehensive list seems to be to go the Wikipedia route.
+And since there isn't a definitive list of Asian American authors out there, the best way to create a comprehensive list seems to be to go the Wikipedia route, where a community reaches a consensus through continuous, collaborative editing.

 Hence, wikigraphs!